Category

 • Review and improve parking lot safety rules

 You could include many more or very few objectives, depending on the needs of your organization, your available resources, and your existing preparedness activities.
-Over the course of the year, plan to account for every potential disruption or threat (there’s that all-hazards approach again) that you could reasonably expect and prepare for.
+Over the course of the year, plan to account for every potential disruption or threat that you could reasonably expect and prepare for.
+An All-Hazards Preparedness Guide might come in handy at this stage.

 Implementation & training